Verolinka23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this my first project for the 0x02 shell redirection
+this is my first README for shellnredirections